jhpyle/docassemble/_docs/installation.md

 sudo a2enmod proxy_wstunnel
 {% endhighlight %}

-Make any necessary changes to the [Apache] configuration file, `/etc/apache2/sites-available/docassemble.conf`.
-It is a good idea to set the ServerName directive, and may be required if your site hosts multiple named virtual hosts.

 Set up and edit the **docassemble** [configuration] file, the standard location of which is `/usr/share/docassemble/config.yml`: